Lampasas District Court and County Court Plan

 Attorneys shall apply using the Lampasas County Attorney Application for Appointments as referenced in the Plan Documents.
 Applications with required documentation shall be submitted to the Courts.
 Attorneys may apply for and be placed on multiple lists.

 Once approved for placement on list(s), attorneys wishing to remain on the approved list(s) of the Court appointed attorneys shall renew their application every third year prior to their birth date.
-Applications may be renewed by completing the Lampasas County Attorney Renewal Application form with all required documentation.
+Applications may be renewed by completing the Lampasas County Attorney Application for Appointments with all required documentation.

 The Courts shall consider applications from attorneys wishing to be added to or remain on the approved list(s) on a monthly basis.